-Cash paid for interest expense was approximately \$411,000, \$281,000 and \$273,000 for the years ended December 31, 2006, 2005 and 2004, respectively.
-The majority of interest expenses were paid on our revolving lines of credit, capital lease obligations and other long-term debt.
+Cash paid for interest expense was approximately \$2,779,000, \$411,000 and \$281,000 for the years ended December 31, 2007, 2006 and 2005, respectively.
+The majority of interest expenses were paid on our lines of credit, capital lease obligations and other long-term debt.

-On November 29, 2005, we entered into a Loan and Security Agreement for a revolving line of credit jointly offered by Bank of America, N.A. and Wachovia Bank, National Association.
-This agreement was amended on May 9, 2006 to include RBC Centura Bank as an additional lender.
-The agreement is a revolving line of credit in an amount equal to the lesser of \$75,000,000 or 20% of our estimated remaining collections of all its eligible asset pools.
-The new line of credit replaces our previous \$25,000,000 credit facility with RBC Centura Bank, which was terminated on November 28, 2005.
-Borrowings under the new revolving credit facility bear interest at a floating rate equal to the LIBOR Market Index Rate plus 1.75% and expires on November 29, 2008.
+On November 29, 2005, we entered into a Loan and Security Agreement for a revolving line of credit jointly offered by Bank of America, N. A. and Wachovia Bank, National Association.
+The agreement was amended on May 9, 2006 to include RBC Centura Bank as an additional lender, again on May 4, 2007 to increase the line of credit to \$150,000,000 and incorporate a \$50,000,000 non-revolving sub-limit and again on October 26, 2007 to increase the line of credit to \$270,000,000.
+The agreement is a revolving line of credit in an amount equal to the lesser of \$270,000,000 or 30% of the Company's estimated remaining collections of all of our eligible asset pools.
+Borrowings under the revolving credit facility bear interest at a floating rate equal to the LIBOR Market Index Rate plus 1.40% and the facility expires on May 4, 2010.
 The loan is collateralized by substantially all of our tangible and intangible assets.
-The agreement provides for:
+The agreement provides as follows:

-- restrictions on monthly borrowings are limited to 20% of Estimated Remaining Collections; - a funded debt to EBITDA ratio of less than 1.0 to 1.0 calculated on a rolling twelve-month average; - tangible net worth of at least 100% of prior quarter tangible net worth plus 25% of cumulative positive net income since the end of such fiscal quarter, plus 100% of the net proceeds from any equity offering; and - · restrictions on change of control.
+- restrictions on monthly borrowings are limited to 30% of Estimated Remaining Collections; - a funded debt to EBITDA ratio of less than 2.0 to 1.0 calculated on a rolling twelve-month average; - tangible net worth of at least 100% of prior quarter tangible net worth plus 25% of cumulative positive net income since the end of such fiscal quarter, plus 100% of the net proceeds from any equity offering without giving effect to reductions in tangible net worth due to repurchases of up to \$100,000,000 of our common stock; and - · restrictions on change of control.